mwebb387/nvim-config-bistro/README.md

 ### Main Bistro Configuration

 The main Bistro configuration is written inside `src/configure.fnl`.
-It consists of a Bisto initialization macro followed by a list of method calls.
+It consists of a Bistro initialization macro followed by a list of method calls.
 These method calls are designed to look as if you are calling each recipe as a method with any desired options passed to it.
 For example, if there exists recipe files at `src/recipes/recipe-a` and `src/recipes/recipe-b`, the configuration might looks like the following:

 ```fennel
 ; Make sure to import the configuration macro